VLK-STUDIO/catalyst-cms/README.md

 #### Installing dependencies

-When working on Catalyst you'll need to clone the repo and run `pnpm install` from the root folder.
+Run `pnpm install` from the root folder.

 #### Environment variables

-Catalyst expects a MongoDB connection and all the Auth.js-specific environment variables to work correctly.
+Catalyst expects a MongoDB connection URI and all the Auth.js-specific environment variables to work correctly.
 The `.env.example` files in each example show what the setup for a successful login looks like.

 #### Starting up